"Izzy, why is it so hard to connect with you? Trying to find your contact form is like navigating a labyrinth. Grrrr..."

 All three of my dance swords were gifts.
 Two of them are thin dancing sabers with decorative scabbards.
 One has a brass lion-eating-fox hilt, and was passed down to me from a dancer who began in California in the 80s.
 The other is cut similarly but with plain decoration and came from an antique shop.
 The last is one of those big, heavy suckers, often advertised as Fire Dance Moorish Scimitar like this.

 I also have been known to dance with any of my martial training weapons, like my wooden bokken and its wooden sheath, my 9-ring broadsword, a bo staff (I have a light, black fiberglass one with a tiger, the big, thick wooden beast, and my glamazon staff: shiny silver with a pink grip--RAWR).
 When music is on and I have dagger(s) and/or stick(s) in my hand, dancing sometimes happens then, too.
 (Sticks-of-many-names designed for Arnis/Kali/Escrima.)
 Oh, yeah.
-And then there are my Moroccan daggers with the gorgeous, droolable hilts that I only carefully and hesitantly dance with because I am a klutz and don't work with them often enough to not feel confident that I won't eviscerate myself.
+And then there are my Moroccan daggers with the gorgeous, droolable hilts that I only carefully and hesitantly dance with because I am a klutz and don't work with them often enough to not worry about eviscerating myself.
+Yet another reason I require clones.

 Any advice on sword dancing?

 YES.
 I highly advise against dancing with weapons that still possess a sharpened edge or point.
 I always beg my friends with machine or hand grinders to help me out so that I don't stab myself or cut off anything I need and like.
-There are horror stories of dancers who have sliced off their fingers after dropping an antique (still sharp) sword, and I personally know another dancer who possess a scar on her thigh from not grinding off the point of her scimitar.
+There are horror stories of dancers who have sliced off their fingers after dropping still-sharp weapons, and I personally know another dancer who possess a scar on her thigh from not grinding off the point of her scimitar.

-They may be strong and fierce, but they are delicate.
-If you drop your sword, you may have to readjust its balance.
+Swords may be strong and fierce, but they are delicate.
+If you drop one, you may have to readjust its balance.

 If you balance the sword on bare skin, especially sweaty places at the top of the body like chin or forehead, I recommend doing those early in the performance so as not to coat the balance edge with sweat and/or melt your beeswax.